-Iran's rial currency falls to record low amid US blockade and ongoing regional tensions
+Iran's rial currency hits record low amid US blockade and ceasefire

 Divergence score